UAE envoy: Yemen's Houthis used missiles in Abu Dhabi attack | Law-Order

 - United Arab Emirates

-Yemen's rebels used cruise missiles, ballistic missiles and drones in an attack on Abu Dhabi this week that killed three people and set off fires at a fuel depot and an international airport, the Emirati ambassador to the United States said Wednesday.
+Yemen's Houthi rebels used cruise and ballistic missiles, in addition to drones, in an attack on Abu Dhabi this week that killed three people and set off fires at a fuel depot and an international airport, the Emirati ambassador to the United States said Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)